 - Vocabulary- Synonyms, spelling, antonyms and word formation

-To explore SBI PO Mains English Syllabus, check at the linked article.
+To explore SBI PO Syllabus, check at the linked article.

 4. Quantitative Aptitude

 This section tests the numerical ability of the candidate.
 The problem-solving ability is related to real-life objects as the bank hires the candidates who are good at calculations and can solve problems accurately.
-Regular practice will help to score good marks in this section.
+Regular practice by taking free Online Quizzes will help to score good marks in this section.

 The main topics of Quantitative Aptitude syllabus are: